The-FaZe/online-action-recognition/README.md

 Note: You can only train offline action recognition (ready captured videos), but unfortunately, you cannot try online recognition as you must have access to BA-HPC.
 If you do, please contact one of our members for further help.

+- download the weights for RGB and RGB Difference stream:
+- save a video of your own doing an action of your choice from UCF101 Dataset.
+- Use `Offline_Recognition.py` and the weights you downloaded to recognize the actions in the video.

 ## Prerequisites

 * The code is written in Python 3.6 with the Anaconda Python Distribution.